Financial Trauma

 Anxiety

-Persistent fear about the future creates ongoing nervous system activation.
+Persistent fear about the future can keep the nervous system activated.

 Depression

-Hopelessness often develops when financial recovery feels impossible.
+Hopelessness can develop when financial recovery feels impossible.

 Physical Symptoms

-Headaches, fatigue, muscle tension, digestive issues, and exhaustion.
+Headaches, fatigue, muscle tension, digestive issues, and exhaustion may increase under chronic financial stress.

 Relationship Strain